 TRADING IN NORDSTROM SECURITIES

 Using confidential or material nonpublic information to trade in stock is called "insider trading" and is unethical and illegal.
-Employees, officers and directors who have knowledge of confidential or material nonpublic information from or about Nordstrom are not permitted to buy, sell or otherwise trade in Nordstrom securities, whether or not they are using or relying on that nonpublic information.
+Employees, officers and directors who have knowledge of confidential or material nonpublic information from or about Nordstrom are not permitted to buy, sell or otherwise trade in Nordstrom securities, except during limited time periods as defined by Nordstrom, whether or not they are using or relying on that nonpublic information.
 This prohibition extends to sharing or tipping off others about such information, especially because the individuals receiving such information might use it to trade in Nordstrom securities.
-In addition to customary market trades in Nordstrom stock, this prohibition against insider trading also applies to trades made based on investment decisions in Nordstrom’s 401(k) Plan & Profit Sharing and the Employee Stock Purchase Plan.
+In addition to customary market trades in Nordstrom stock, this prohibition against insider trading also applies to trades made based on investment decisions in the 401(k) Plan and the Employee Stock Purchase Plan.

-Nordstrom takes compliance with the principles laid out in this document very seriously, and any waivers of strict compliance will be made in limited, special circumstances.
+Nordstrom takes compliance with the principles laid out in this Code of Conduct very seriously, and any waivers of strict compliance will be made in limited, special circumstances.
 For Nordstrom's principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, any waiver will require prior approval of either the Board of Directors or the Corporate Governance and Nominating Committee, along with prompt disclosure to shareholders.